March With Me

 An Endowed Professorship at Texas A&M University – Commerce has been named in honor of Frank and Rosalie Turner for their work in Race and Reconciliation.
 Rosalie and Frank have been leading pilgrimages of students from the university to Alabama and Mississippi, reaching many hundreds of students.
 These have been developed into 3 credit hour classes.
 The university has expanded the idea of exposing students to the civil rights struggle in our nation hoping to empower them to move forward with some kind of action.

-Rosalie is married to Frank Kile Turner, and they are soon celebrating their 60th wedding anniversary.
+Rosalie and her husband Frank Kile Turner had celebrated 61 years of marriage before his death in January, 2025.
 The Turners have two sons, Kile who with his wife Sara (both attorneys) live in Birmingham, Alabama.
 Joel along with his wife Kelly, live in Durham, North Carolina.
 Joel is a homicide detective and Kelly is a public health nurse.
 Rosalie and Frank lost a third son, Terry, to leukemia when he was ten years old.
 Rosalie and Frank have 6 grandchildren.

 Follow Rosalie on Facebook.